hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 <!-- Acronyms and Definitions -->

-*[Vanity]: Validators can include anything they like as vanity data.
+*[vanity data]: Validators can include anything they like as vanity data.
-*[RLP]: Recursive Length Prefix.
+*[RLP]: Recursive Length Prefix